um1tberke/FairCardsInTurkishSuperLeague-DSA210Project/README.md

 *Do big clubs or home teams get a card advantage?*

 ## Motivation
 In Türkiye, many fans believe that “big clubs” or home teams are treated more softly by referees.
-Instead of relying on opinions, this project tests that claim with data.
+Instead of relying on opinions, this project is going to test that claim with data.
 If a measurable effect exists, it matters for competitive balance and public trust.

 ## Project Overview
 I will analyze one complete Süper Lig season (preferably **2023–24**) to test two effects: